zvictor/agent-sandbox/README.md

 ## Security and Behavior

+For a fuller threat model and a comparison with each supported agent's native safety model, see [docs/SANDBOX-SAFETY.md](docs/SANDBOX-SAFETY.md).

 ### Git inside the sandbox

 The sandbox replaces `git` with a wrapper that blocks side-effecting subcommands by default.